 535. The percentage (%) of surface area of the IMAP SAUs with monitoring data reported to the total area of the coastal assessment zone was calculated in order to better understand differences in the spatial coverage of the SAUs,.
-Further to this criterion, the spatial distribution of monitoring stations and its comparison with the sufficiency of quality-assured data as collated for NEAT application were analyzed as provided here-below further to the analysis provided regarding the spatial coverage of monitoring data collected per each SAU in the Western Mediterranean Sea and per environmental matrix

-(sediments, biota) and per contaminant group (trace metals (TM), PAHs, PCBs) separately.
-Table 3.1.4.4.1 provides the temporal coverage of monitoring data used again per each SAU in the Western Mediterranean Sea and per environmental matrix (sediments, biota) and per contaminant group (trace metals (TM), PAHs, PCBs) separately.
+Further to this criterion, the spatial distribution of monitoring stations and its comparison with the sufficiency of quality-assured data as collated for NEAT application were analyzed as provided here-below further to the analysis provided regarding the spatial coverage of monitoring data collected per each SAU in the Western Mediterranean Sea and per environmental matrix (sediments, biota) and per contaminant group (trace metals (TM), PAHs, PCBs) separately.
+Table 62 provides the temporal coverage of monitoring data used again per each SAU in the Western Mediterranean Sea and per environmental matrix (sediments, biota) and per contaminant group (trace metals (TM), PAHs, PCBs) separately.

 536. For the scope of CI17 monitoring in the Western Mediterranean Sea, the CPs have set 91.5% of the monitoring stations in the coastal zone and no data on contaminants were reported for the period 2017-2022 for any of the offshore stations.
 Only some data on sediments in Spanish offshore waters were reported for 2016 corresponding to 4% of total number of records.
 Despite that data were reported for 67% of the coastal IMAP SAUs in the CWMS by France, Spain and Italy, whereby there is a lack of data for whole southern coasts of Algeria and Tunisia.
 Hence the integrated assessment using the NEAT tool for this subdivision would be unreliable.
-In addition, based on the highest spatiotemporal coverage of data per matrix and per contaminant, reliable assessments using the NEAT tool can be made for the coastal zone of ALBS subdivision for metals in sediments.
+In addition, based on the highest spatiotemporal coverage of data per matrix and per contaminant, reliable assessments using the NEAT tool can be made for the coastal zone of ALBS subdivision for metals in sediments and biota and for the coastal zone of TYRS subdivision for metals, PAHs and PCBs in sediments.
 The coastal part of the subdivision CWMS corresponding to French, Spanish and Italian monitoring areas was assessed just for the 1st level using the NEAT tool without any further spatial integration.